alibaba/arthas/site/src/site/sphinx/en/monitor.md

 > Monitor method invocation.

-Monitor invocation for the method matched with `class-pattern` and `method-pattern`.
+Monitor invocation for the method matched with `class-pattern` and `method-pattern` and filter by `condition-expression`.

 `monitor` is not a command returning immediately.